MAGA Candidate Slapped With Cease-and-Desist Over ‘Racist’ TV Spot

 Hochul and Zeldin have been locked in a surprisingly competitive race for control of the highest office of New York, though most surveys suggest the incumbent remains the favorite in the overwhelmingly Democratic state.

-How competitive the race is is sort of besides the point for Vassell’s family.
+How competitive the race is is sort of beside the point for Vassell’s family.
 Instead, they can’t help but be flabbergasted at a tragedy being appropriated for a partisan attack.

 “[There’s] probably other people in the video that's probably not even a part of what’s going on in the community because basically, he did no research,” Eyon Vassell told the Beast of Zeldin.